Batu Kawa

-Batu Kawah is a suburban area located right next to the 3rd Mile Roundabout in Kuching Division, State of Sarawak in Malaysia.
-The mukim is administratively under the Padawan Municipal Council.
+Batu Kawah is a modern city township area that located nearby Kuching City in Kuching Division, region of Sarawak in Malaysia.
+This city township area is currently owned under the Padawan Municipal Council (MPP).
 The Pan Borneo Highway passing through the area links Kuching City with Bau, Lundu and Sematan further west.
-This place is also known to have many hornet nests.
+This place is truly known to have many hornet nests and pineapple plantation in the past.

 Etymology

 Batu Kawah can also be referred as Batu Kawa, a corrupted form of spelling.
 The name of Batu Kawah is derived from the Malay words which "Batu" means stone and "Kawah" means crater which refers to a type wok used to cook rice.
 Oftentimes, people misspell Batu Kawah as Batu Kawa.
 Kawa has no meaning in the Malay language and is a corrupted spelling.
 Sources say that Batu Kawah is named with reference to a bunch of wok shape stone beside Batu Kawah River.

 Economic activities

 According to the survey by Padawan Municipal Council, Batu Kawah is mostly active in retail & wholesale business, financial & monetary, Sarawak digital economy sector, online business, education, healthcare, social and welfare activities, sports, leisure & event activities, architectural engineering, and also agrotechnology.